uber-web/math.gl/docs/articles/view-and-projection.md

 ### Creating an Orthographic Projection Matrix

-To create an orhtographic projection matrix, use:
+math.gl provides the traditional function create an orhtographic projection matrix by providing the "box" extents:

 * `Matrix4.ortho({right, left, top, bottom, near, far})`

+The extents are specified in "view space" (which is typically translated and rotated, but not scaled, world space).

+### Switching between Perspective and Orthographic Views

+In applications it is not unusual to want to offer both perspective and orthographic views.
+To support this case, math.gl offers an additional method for creating orthographic projection matrix, that takes the same parameters as `Matrix4.perspective()`, with the addition of one additional parameter, `focalDistance` that selects which plane in the perspective view frustum should be used to calculate the size of the orthographic view box.

+* `Matrix4.orthographic({fovY, aspect, focalDistance, near, far})`

+## About Projection Matrices

-The ortograhic projection matrix essentially just scales your view to show everything within a box.
-As can easily be seen in the matrix below, it just centers your view between the bounds of the box, and scales your positions so that the box limits fall on -1 and +1 in each direction.
+An ortograhic projection matrix essentially just scales your view to show everything within a box.
+As can be seen in the matrix below, it just centers your view between the bounds of the box, and scales your positions so that the box limits fall on -1 and +1 in each direction.
 It also does an inversion of the X and Y coordinates.

 <math display="block">
   <mrow>